dparne/BestPractices-SoftwareDevelopment/README.md

 - Automation for identifying errors which may have been missed during code review.
 - Continuous Intergration and Continous Delivery
 - Think about Performance testing.
 Scaling opportunities
+- Integrate measurement tools into your release process